dennislamcv1/IBMITPROJMGR/README.md

-# ITProjMgr/ProjMgr/Skillup Edtech
+# ITProjMgr

-## 1. IBM IT Project Manager Professional Certificate
+## 1. IBM IT Project Manager Professional Certificate (11 course series)

 Prepare for a career in the high-growth field of IT project management.
 In this program, you’ll develop the skills and tools to have a competitive edge in the job market as an entry-level IT project manager in less than 3 months.
 No prior knowledge or experience is required.